chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 #### Okay but little Ainsley is still crying

-Well it could be a wonderweek, check that.
+I'll take this time to mention a really great app called [The Wonder Weeks](https://www.thewonderweeks.com/).
+My personal conception of child-growth was that it was just kind of in a straight line.
+This isn't really the case, it's kind of in bursts.
+And it turns out these bursts are pretty regular.
+And some Dutch researchers figured out the universal rhythms of babies.
+We (and others) found them to be right on, especially earlier on.
+You know how some parents are like "ugh just when you have them figured out, they change!!!!"
+Well this really helps you prepare for that.
+An example: From weeks 3-5, Christian would really only cry when he was hungry or tired.
+But that all changed during a wonder week.
+So, it could be a wonder week.

 Second, it could easily be gas.
 For the first couple months Christian was super sensitive to beans and eggplant and maybe caffeine.
 So one thing we did is make some fennel infusion and gave it to him after feedings, and then made some formula with it.
+If there's anything that makes you gassy, it almost certainly makes him gassy.

 Third, try gripe water.
 This is kind of only for emergencies when he/she just won't stop crying.
 It is bananas how well it works when needed.
 Gripe water used to be grain alcohol, lmao.
 But now it's just a bunch of herbs and baking soda.
+This is kind of our last ditch effort, and we really only use it if he needs to go to sleep.

 Fourth, it could be colic.
 Very sorry if this is the case.